RobinVivant/SyncTunes/README.md

 - Caching of playlist data to improve performance
 - Error handling with retries and throttling
 - Logging of warnings for tracks not found on the target platform
+- Comprehensive test suite for reliability and maintainability
+- CI/CD workflow for automated testing and deployment

 ## Installation